EvoEdit: Evolving Null-space Alignment for Robust and Efficient Knowledge Editing: Methodology

 \subsection{Null-Space Drift and Interference}

 During sequential editing, the goal is to determine a series of perturbations \(\{\bm{\Delta}_1, \dots, \bm{\Delta}_t\}\) corresponding to knowledge updates \(\{\mK_1, \dots, \mK_t\}\).
 Two challenges exist: not only must the initial preserved knowledge \(\mK_0\) remain intact, but the newly injected knowledge should also remain robust against contamination from subsequent updates.
-Prior work, including \texttt{AlphaEdit}~\citep{Alphaedit} and \texttt{LangEdit}~\citep{multilingual-alpha-edit}, demonstrates the benefits of performing updates within the null space of preserved knowledge. \texttt{AlphaEdit}, however, employs a fixed null-space projector, ignoring the drift induced by sequential updates. \texttt{LangEdit} mitigates this by recomputing the null space after each edit, but its reliance on the SVD of the non-centered covariance matrix \(\widehat{\mK}_t \widehat{\mK_t}^\top\), where \(\widehat{\mK}_t = [\mK_0, \dots, \mK_t]\), however, because $\widehat{\mK}$ is rank-deficient, performing SVD on this ill-conditioned matrix yields unstable results—small singular values lost to roundoff, and the corresponding singular vectors become distorted.
+Prior work, including \texttt{AlphaEdit}~\citep{Alphaedit} and \texttt{LangEdit}~\citep{multilingual-alpha-edit}, demonstrates the benefits of performing updates within the null space of preserved knowledge. \texttt{AlphaEdit}, however, employs a fixed null-space projector, ignoring the drift induced by sequential updates. \texttt{LangEdit} mitigates this by recomputing the null space after each edit, but its reliance on the SVD of the non-centered covariance matrix \(\widehat{\mK}_t \widehat{\mK_t}^\top\), where \(\widehat{\mK}_t = [\mK_0, \dots, \mK_t]\), however, because $\widehat{\mK}$ is rank-deficient, Performing Singular Value Decomposition (SVD) on this ill-conditioned matrix yields highly unstable results, as the disproportionately wide range of magnitudes causes small singular values to be lost to floating-point roundoff errors, while the corresponding singular vectors become significantly distorted and cease to accurately span the intended subspace.